brooklabteam/SC2-genome-curation/README.md

 ---

-2. Move the following files into the parent folder (all files are stored in this github repo, with a blank example of the meta_df.csv file):
+2. Move the following files into the parent folder (all files are stored in the "scripts-and-data" subfolder of this github repo, with a blank example of the meta_df.csv file):

-* copy-scripts.R
+- copy-scripts.R
-* sequence-pipeline.R
+- sequence-pipeline.R
-* MN908947.3.fa
+- MN908947.3.fa
-* merge-meta-plot.R
+- merge-meta-plot.R
-* loop-COVID-seq.txt
+- loop-COVID-seq.txt
-* meta_df.csv
+- meta_df.csv
-* make-manual-cns.R
+- make-manual-cns.R

 *The "meta_df.csv" folder should include the appropriately structured metadata.
 The following columns are REQUIRED for the script to run: ID_IDSeq, ID_Viro, sample_collection_date, and Ct_Orf1.
 A blank meta_df.csv is included here for reference.*